We continue to invest in responsibly managed forestland

 Wood is one of the most important renewable resources in today’s world.
 It goes into around two-thirds of IKEA products, so it’s important for us to have a positive influence on its future as a valuable organic material.

 Since 2014, Ingka Group has bought forest land in various parts of the world, and by the close of FY18, we owned around 182,000 hectares in total, made up of areas in Romania, the Baltic states and the USA.
 This is all managed and maintained by 130 co-workers, with our forest in the USA being overseen by an external contractor.

 As we plan to continue to expand our portfolio of forests, our priority is to do so in a responsible way.
-This is why, when managing new forests, we first apply to it our high internal standards for sustainable forest management, which include becoming certified by the Forest Stewardship Council (FSC®).
+This is why, when managing new forests, we first apply to it our high internal standards for sustainable forest management, which include becoming certified by an International Certification Body in forest management.

 In practise, this means that our forests are inspected annually, and that we need to follow the internationally agreed principles of good, careful and long-term forest management.

-Costel Bucur, Compliance and Sustainability Manager Forestry Portfolio, Ingka Investments, explains: “With all of our forests, we work from day one on sustainable forest management and FSC certification – in our opinion, currently the most credible scheme that applies on a global scale.
+Costel Bucur, Compliance and Sustainability Manager Forestry Portfolio, Ingka Investments, explains: “With all of our forests, we work from day one on sustainable and certified forest management– in our opinion, currently the most credible scheme that applies on a global scale.
 This requires that we engage with all relevant stakeholders for transparency and improved management, balancing economic, social and environmental values and making all three of them thrive.”

 We also see that a large part of our responsibility towards the land we own – and by extension the planet – is to restore forests and plant more than we harvest.